-The main objective of the Master’s programme in Aerospace Engineering is to educate skilled engineers for work in the international aerospace sector.
+The main objective of the master’s programme in Aerospace Engineering is to educate skilled engineers for work in the international aerospace sector.
 The job market is, however, not at all limited to that specific sector.
-Graduates from the programme will possess solid theoretical skills in aerospace modelling, analysis and design, as well as the ability to approach and solve complex engineering tasks, and the experience of working in a team.
-They will also be adept at communicating effectively and working within an international environment – skills that translate to global career opportunities.
+Graduates from the programme will gain solid theoretical skills in aerospace modelling, analysis and design, as well as a general ability to approach and solve complex engineering tasks and a habit of working in teams.
+They will also be trained in communication and working within an international environment – skills that translate well to global career opportunities.

 Aerospace Engineering at KTH

-The employment market for European aerospace engineers is strong and will remain so for the foreseeable future.
-Airbus is the main European aerospace company in the civil sector, however a large part of the work is performed at various subcontractors all over Europe and worldwide.
+The employment market for aerospace engineers in Europe is strong and will likely remain so for the foreseeable future.
+Airbus is the main European aerospace company, employing about 130,000 people, but a large share of the work is performed at various subcontractors all over Europe and worldwide.
 Students taking the Aeronautics track are particularly attractive to companies working in aerodynamics and aeronautics.

-The space sector is dynamic and evolving, with major projects such as the Galileo navigation satellite project and challenging scientific missions.
+The space sector is dynamic and evolving, with major projects such as navigation satellite projects and challenging scientific missions.
 The European space industry employs about 40,000 people.
 As a space engineer, you can, for example, work with development, testing and the operation of satellites, launchers, sounding rockets or other space systems.

-A Master’s degree in the aerospace field from KTH is a mark of quality and opens a wide range of career opportunities in industry and research, as well as areas far beyond the aeronautical and space sectors.
+A master’s degree in the aerospace field from KTH is a mark of quality and opens a wide range of career opportunities in industry and research, as well as within areas outside the aerospace sector.

 This school offers programs in: